EmanuelFromFlorence/XR-Mixed-Reality-getting-started/README.md

 <details>
   <summary>Learn more about the dependencies we use.</summary>

 We leverage a set of libraries that simplify building our application.
-Specifically, we use `@coconut-xr/koestlich` for building the user interface, `@coconut-xr/apfel-kruemel` for a set of pre-designed components, such as Lists, `@coconut-xr/lucide-koestlich` for icons, `@coconut-xr/natuerlich` for interactivity, and `@react-three/fiber` and `three` for handling the rendering.
+In particular, we use `@coconut-xr/koestlich` for building the user interface, `@coconut-xr/apfel-kruemel` for a set of pre-designed components, such as Lists, `@coconut-xr/lucide-koestlich` for icons, `@coconut-xr/natuerlich` for interactivity, and `@react-three/fiber` and `three` for handling the rendering.
 This template uses `vite` to build the application.

 </details>